June 26. Kazinform's timeline of major events

 NUR-SULTAN.
 KAZINFORM - Kazinform's Timeline is the one-stop shop where you can learn about historical events for the 26th of June.
-See what notable events happened throughout Kazakhstan's history on June 26.
+See what notable events happened throughout Kazakhstan's history on June 26, Kazinform reports.

 DATES